Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.10.0/advanced-topics/connection-events.md

 ---

 When you need to react to connection or disconnection events for yourself or other clients, you can use `NetworkManager.OnConnectionEvent` as a unified source of information about changes in the network.
-Connection events are session-mode agnostic and work in both [client-server](../terms-concepts/client-server.md) and [distributed authority](../terms-concepts/distributed-authority.md) contexts.

 `OnConnectionEvent` receives a `ConnectionEventData` struct detailing the relevant information about the connection state change: